Infradevandops/NAMASKAH.APP/SECURITY.md

 ## Supported Versions

-We actively support the following versions of CumApp with security updates:
+We actively support the following versions of namaskah with security updates:

 | Version | Supported          |
 | ------- | ------------------ |